Pharaoh-hub/My-Altschool_Project/README.md

 ## Visit the hosted page: (http://13.61.2.68) IP Address That Accesses The Landing Page Using Just HTTP(not secured)
 Attached screenshot shows what URL of the landing page looks like with an unsecured HTTP--https://drive.google.com/file/d/1t16YaW43NNxGKSqBKMswqIGwALUqe_en/view?usp=sharing

-##(Also accessible via: (https://gogogaga.site)) Configuring SSL Certificate, Making It A Secure Server By Getting A Domain Name for It.
+##(Also accessible via: (https://gogogaga.site)) but with configuring SSL Certificate, making it a Secure Server by getting a domain name for it.
 Attached screenshot shows what URL of landing page looks like after getting a domain name and making it secure ---https://drive.google.com/file/d/1-lvAmO9H9FUVfQazpjD0OWLN0NxWNQVZ/view?usp=sharing

 ##(http://13.61.2.68:3000 or http://gogogaga:3000) – Direct access to the Node.js app, A reverse proxy like Nginx is commonly used in backend setups to improve performance, security, and scalability.